Gilvan Tavares

-Gilvan de Pinho Tavares (Sabinópolis-MG — January 22, 1940) is a Brazilian former lawyer.
-He serves as ex-president of the association football team Cruzeiro Esporte Clube.
+Gilvan de Pinho Tavares (January 22, 1940) is a Brazilian former lawyer.
+He was ex-president of the association football team Cruzeiro EC.

 Early life

-He is the son of Agenor de Pinho Tavares and Maria Flor de Maio Pimenta Barroso.
+Tavares was born in Sabinópolis, Brazil, and is the son of Agenor de Pinho Tavares and Maria Flor de Maio Pimenta Barroso.

 Career

-He became president in December 2011 for the 2012-2014 triennium.
+He became president in December 2011 for the 2012–2014 triennium.
 Gilvan played for Cruzeiro in the youth category during 1956.

 As president, Tavares affected a few cases in Cruzeiro, involving Walter Montillo with other Brazilian teams, specially Corinthians and São Paulo FC.